August in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Summer camps & summer programs in Warsaw

 Check out our guide to summer camps and summer programs in Warsaw.
 You will find there offers of summer camps/summer programs in different districts of Warsaw.
-You will find something for 1-year-old children and teenagers too!
+You will find something for preschoolers and teenagers too!

 All the listed places are open and friendly to international families, including kids who don’t speak Polish – all teachers and instructors speak English, and many of the summer programs are run in English.